Video Game Projects

 - A complete list of all employees, contract laborers and cast members that includes both Texas resident and non-resident individuals who worked in Texas on the project;

-- A complete copy or demo copy of the final project.
+- A complete copy or demo copy of the final project containing approved use of the Texas Film Commission logo included on the end credits.
 For browser or web-based games, a playable link may be provided; and

 - The CPA Audit Opinion, if required by Program Rules.
 Projects that have applied on or after March 27, 2017 are not required to submit a CPA audit opinion.